Proletcultist/The-Game-of-Life/docs/raw.md

 The core idea behind the division of responsibilities between CdM-16 and peripheral devices is ability of each peripheral device to work independently, parallel to each other:

-- Matrix controller can run game, while processor is always ready to receive and parse users' input without stopping the game, write an error, saying that processor cannot modify some part of game state while game is running, or actually modify some part of state, which can be modified anytime (like speed of game or pausing it).
+- Matrix controller can run game, while processor is always ready to receive and parse users input without stopping the game, write an error, saying that processor cannot modify some part of game state while game is running, or actually modify some part of state, which can be modified anytime (like speed of game or pausing it).
-- UART can receive and store data in its' own buffer without any actions from processor, independently, and hold it until processor read it.
+- UART can receive and store data in its own buffer without any actions from processor, independently, and hold it until processor read it.

 # Hardware
 ## Memory mapped I/O